PEA or Palmitoylethanolamide - Stress Response Backup

 Dementia?
 Those little amyloid plaques are immune responders to infection (see CBD and dementia).

-A very specific type of inflammation is a secret way to kill (accumulating needle-like fibrils that actually does more damage to us left unchecked).
+A very specific type of inflammation is a secret way to kill (accumulating needle-like fibrils that actually does more damage to us left unchecked) bacteria.

 We'll cover the net effects of this antiinflammatory effects specifically below but a few stray targets.